 Tim Draper: I like the guy, and I love what he's doing.
 It's just not going to be ...
 It's not going to be a unicorn, in my mind.

 Jesse Draper: I think in his mind it will be.

 After attending one Youngry event, I knew this grew was legit.
 They truly believe in empowering young entrepreneurs and are committed to nurturing those with entrepreneurial aspirations.
-I look forward to the app.Dane SchwaebeInvested about 1 month ago
+I look forward to the app.Dane SchwaebeInvested over 1 year ago

 Investors should verify any issuer information they consider important before making an investment.